 I follow the attribution guidelines which I wrote about at Food Blog Alliance, which are standard throughout the cookbook industry and amongst food writers.

 I don’t accept monetary compensation from individual advertisers for their products to appear in my blog posts.
 I am a cookbook author and make my income from sales of my books and will, on occasion, provide links to them, as well as other books available on Amazon and other booksellers.
 On purchases made through Amazon and other online booksellers, I receive a small commission.

 Other Amazon affiliate links exist because I get inquiries about the availability of products, and Amazon and its affiliates carry a wide ranges of books, gourmet foods, and cookware that are easily available, often internationally.
 I personally shop at Amazon and find it to be easy-to-use and reliable.
 I believe in supporting local businesses as well.
 But because it’s not always possible to mention that in posts, I assume that readers know best the shopping options available to them in their particular area, neighborhood, or geographical region.

 As of this writing, I use AdThrive to manage my ads.
 Ads come from various networks, including Gourmet Ads and Blogherads.
-Because ads are automatically fed by the networks, I don’t monitor the ads that appear there.
+Because ads are automatically fed by the networks, I don’t monitor individual ads that appear on the site.
 I do not allow ads with sound or flash animation that exceeds the parameters of the ad space and if those appear, it’s by accident and I contact the network to have them removed.
 For editorial reasons, I prefer to keep a “hands off” policy with the ads, unless I determine something is blatantly offensive.
 But I wish for readers to have a good experience when accessing the site, so choose not to have ads that pop-up automatically or auto-play, to the best of my ability.